What a "Particular Social Group" Means for Asylum Purposes

 The membership in a “particular social group” (“PSG”) asylum category is the most difficult of the five grounds to define, and the subject of many legal arguments.
 Learn more here.

 The membership in a "particular social group" ("PSG") category is the most difficult of the five grounds to define, and is the subject of many legal arguments.
+Here, we'll discuss:

-Defining Particular Social Group
+Defining Particular Social Group Under U.S. Immigration Law

 Examples of Particular Social Groups

-In recent years, the U.S. government began to recognize persecution based on gender as a PSG.
+In relatively recent years, the U.S. government began to recognize persecution based on gender as a PSG.
 This allowed women to gain asylum based on having undergone (or fearing that they'll be forced to undergo) cultural practices such as female genital cutting/mutilation, Islamic dress code requirements, forced marriage, or domestic violence.

-(In 2018, then-Attorney General Jeff Sessions, a Trump appointee, took steps to undermine the possibility of asylum based on domestic violence in a case called Matter of AB.; however, the Biden Administration later overruled this decision.)
+(In 2018, then-Attorney General Jeff Sessions, a Trump appointee, took steps to undermine the possibility of asylum based on domestic violence in a case called Matter of A-B.; however, the Biden Administration later overruled this decision.)

-A group is more likely to be considered a PSG if it is perceived as a unique group of people in its own society, and if its unique, defining trait is not merely subjective.
+A group is more likely to be considered a PSG if it is perceived as a unique collection of people in its own society, and if its unique defining trait is not merely subjective.
 For example, while members of "poor" or "rich" classes might be easily perceived as such, that trait cannot be objectively defined.
 Therefore, it would be hard to prove the existence of a PSG based solely on that trait.

 On the flip side, a group of women who are rape victims of militants in their home country is objectively definable, but such women are not easily identified as such by others in their home country.
 Hence, they are also unlikely to form a PSG.
-On the other hand, owning one's own business in a socialist country is both easily observable to others, and objectively defined.
+On the other hand, owning one's own business in a socialist country that forbids private commerce is both easily observable to others, and objectively defined.
 Therefore, that might constitute a PSG.

 Note that what is a PSG in one country, for purposes of asylum, might not be a PSG in another country.
 For example, married women who are abused by their partners in El Salvador, cannot leave those relationships, and cannot obtain help from the police have been found to form a PSG, whereas married women in Canada who are in abusive relationships are not a PSG.
 That is because different legal protections and different cultural expectations allow for very different treatment of such women in those two countries.